 My Counselling room is quiet, private, with easy access to plenty of tea and coffee and my approach is friendly, calm and relaxed.
+I can offer therapy face to face, online or by telephone.

 Training, qualifications & experience

-I am a Counsellor (MBACP), trained (MSc) Person-Centred therapist and registered with the British Association for Counselling and Psychotherapy (BACP); I am also an experienced NHS and third sector mental health worker.
+I am a Counsellor (MBACP), trained (MSc) Person-Centred Therapist and registered with the British Association for Counselling and Psychotherapy (BACP); I am also an experienced NHS and third sector mental health worker.

 I have particular experience working with people living with stress, anxiety and depression.
 Before becoming a Counsellor, I worked for several years in NHS ‘crisis’ mental health services and in the third sector for people with enduring mental health difficulties.
 I also have several years’ experience in local authority and third sector services for people with learning and behavioural difficulties.